The Outlier

 “He was sent to check the state of the city.”
 Reynold’s voice was cool and collected.
 “And whether the mob kills him or we catch him, the rest of the Echoes will descend upon the city in an act of revenge.”

 The first man hummed.
 “Good.
 Good, yes.
-Now, on a related note, I thought we had engineered this set to have lesser power so they could be more easily captured and controlled.
+Now, on a related note, I thought we had engineered this set to be more easily captured and controlled.
 How is it A-077 was able to not only escape the facility unseen, but he was also able to avoid being recaptured?”

 “A-077 has the power to manipulate water, sir.”